Pedestrian Accident Lawyer St. Louis

 Pedestrian Accident Statistics

-According to the National Highway Traffic Safety Administration (NHTSA), more than 7000 pedestrians died as a result of car accidents in 2020.
+According to the National Highway Traffic Safety Administration (NHTSA), more than 7,000 pedestrians died in car accidents in 2020.
 On average, one pedestrian dies every 75 minutes in the U.S. Most of these accidents could have been averted with simple measures such as drivers giving pedestrians the right of way and pedestrians being vigilant and avoiding distractions while on the road.

 Be Vigilant

-All motorists should maintain constant vigilance and control over their vehicles, especially when driving in pedestrian traffic.
-A driver traveling at 25 mph in a residential area should be extra cautious and further reduce the speed if children are playing nearby.
+All motorists should maintain constant vigilance and control over their vehicles, especially in pedestrian traffic.
+A driver traveling at 25 mph in a residential area should be extra cautious and reduce the speed if children play nearby.

 Distracted Pedestrians